 Yes.
-However, as you can imagine, it is not easy to obtain disability benefits for Fibromyalgia.
+However, as you can imagine, it is not easy to obtain Social Security Disability benefits for Fibromyalgia.
 If you have been diagnosed with this disorder, you know that there is not a simple objective medical test you can take to determine whether you have fibromyalgia.
 Because you cannot see Fibromyalgia on an X-Ray or MRI, many judges (and doctors for that matter) are skeptical as to the existence and severity of the impairment.
 That is not to say that it is impossible to receive benefits for Fibromyalgia.
 There are some tests such as a “pressure point test” which support a diagnosis for Fibromyalgia.
 Some judges are less conservative than others in evaluating these claims.

 Based on Social Security Ruling 12-2p, the Social Security Administration may find that a claimant’s alleged fibromyalgia is a medically determinable impairment if the record meets or exceeds the criteria set by the Administration.
 Under the guidance provided in Social Security Ruling 12-2p, a claimant must present evidence sufficient to establish that his or her alleged fibromyalgia is a medically determinable impairment.